What’s the Difference Between Cat5 and Cat6 Cables?

 They are more than capable of managing the bandwidth for those appliances.
 Cat5e is more likely to support a speed faster than the internet connection can provide.

-For commercial and industrial applications such as transferring large files, 3D Auto-CAD files, edited videos, etc., Cat6 is the best choice.
+Cat6 is the best choice for commercial and industrial applications such as transferring large files, 3D Auto-CAD files, edited videos, etc.

-It is worth noting that both Cat5 and Cat6 have RJ-45 modular plugs on each end.
-This means the modular plugs look the same, having eight-position gold-plated conductors.
+It is noteworthy that Cat5 and Cat6 have RJ-45 modular plugs on each end.
+These plugs look the same and have eight-position gold-plated conductors.

 This allows both cables to be plugged into the same Ethernet jack on a patch panel, computer, router, etc.